guanhuaw/MIRTorch/paper/paper.md

 1. Fast prototyping of model-based deep learning.
 Many related projects hard-coded the physics-informed components, such as system operators and iterative solvers.
 This non-modular approach hampers reproducibility and comparability.
 MIRTorch provides a standardized and modular implementation.
 It also facilitates transferring algorithms across different imaging modalities.
 Additionally, the code using MIRTorch better matches the mathematical expressions, facilitating understanding.

 2. Optimization of the imaging system.
 Since the toolbox is fully differentiable, it enables gradient methods for tuning imaging system parameters.
-For example, [@sampling1] and [@sampling2] use MIRTorch to optimize MRI sampling trajectories via stochastic gradient descent.
+For example, [@sampling] uses MIRTorch to optimize MRI sampling trajectories via stochastic gradient descent.

 3. User-friendly fast reconstruction.
-Many applications, such as fMRI, are vectorized and large-dimensional.
-CPU-based computation can be very time-consuming for iterative algorithms [@fMRI].
+Many applications, such as functional MRI (fMRI), are vectorized and large-dimensional.
+CPU-based computation can be very time-consuming for iterative algorithms.
 Benefitting from PyTorch's intrinsic multi-GPU support, user-friendly installation, and cross-platform capability, MIRTorch provides researchers with fast reconstruction at a minimal switching cost.

 # Acknowledgements